This post contains affiliate links. If you buy through these links, I may earn a small commission.

 Who wants to go to the trouble of seeding cups, watering them daily and then just watch the seedling fall over and die?

-Getting ready to transplant the tomato seedlings
+Preparing to transplant tomato seedlings

 To get ready for the transplanting, I scrub out all the 1 gallon pots I need.